Dry Needling Mapaville, MO

 Trigger Point Dry Needling in Mapaville, MO | Axes Physical Therapy

-Many of our patients come to us after months or even years of pain and mobility issues that just won’t go away, even after extensive treatment.
-At Axes, our licensed and knowledgeable physical in Mapaville, MO act as part of your team to develop a personalized treatment plan that research and experience tells us is effective.
-We’ve dedicated our practice to getting the best results for our clients and getting you back to the activities you love most, whether that backward kicks on a soccer field, biking through the park, or just being able to wake up, go to sleep, and in between do what you want to do without feeling any pain.
-Contact a knowledgeable Mapaville, MO physical therapist online or call the location nearest you.
+We’ve seen so many patients frustrated by an inability to find pain relief or a return to normal function and activity through medication or other treatments.
+At Axes, our professional and experienced physical in Mapaville, MO act as part of your team to design a customized treatment plan with a proven track record of success.
+We’ve dedicated our practice to positive patient outcomes and getting you back to the activities you love most, whether that be sliding into home plate, biking through the park, or just being able to go about your day without feeling any pain.
+Contact a knowledgeable Mapaville, MO physical therapist online or call the location most convenient for you.

 Services Offered